dougeby/IntuneDocs/intune-classic/deploy-use/android-for-work-policy-settings-in-microsoft-intune.md

 # required metadata

-title: Android for Work policy settings | Microsoft Docs
+title: Android for Work policy settings
 description: Create policies that control settings and features on Android for Work devices that you manage with Intune.
 keywords:
 author: robstackmsft